sungwill/Datacamp-Chapter-5/chapter3.md

 ```

---- type:NormalExercise lang:python xp:100 skills:2 key:f2ac4e01c6
+--- type:NormalExercise lang:python xp:100 skills:4 key:f2ac4e01c6
 ## <<<New Exercise>>>

 *** =instructions
-Unfortunately, the receipt soon got wet from a rainfall, and the names for each pizza became indistinguishable.
+Angela's brother agreed to pay the most expensive items for each pizza, so she can
+reduce her cost.

-Help Angela recover the pizza names by adding them into the pizza price list.
+Additionally, Angela wants you to add the pizza names to their prices

-Additionally, Angela wants you to remove the most expensive items from each list within pizzaList.
+- Remove the most expensive price from each list in pizzaList.

--
+- Add each element in pizzaNames to the 1st index of each list in pizzaList.

 *** =hint